Numerical schemes for a fully nonlinear coagulation-fragmentation model coming from wave kinetic theory

 \section{Abstract}

 This article introduces a novel numerical approach, based on Finite Volume Techniques, for studying fully nonlinear coagulation-fragmentation models, where both the coagulation and fragmentation components of the collision operator are nonlinear.
 The models come from $3-$wave kinetic equations, a pivotal framework in wave turbulence theory.
-Despite the importance of wave turbulence theory in physics and mechanics, there have been very few numerical schemes for $3-$wave kinetic equations, in which no ad-hoc additional assumptions are imposed on the evolution of the solutions, and the current manuscript provides one of the first of such schemes.
-To the best of our knowledge, this also is the first numerical scheme capable of accurately capturing the long-term asymptotic behavior of solutions to a fully nonlinear coagulation-fragmentation model that includes both forward and backward energy cascades.
-The scheme is implemented on some test problems, demonstrating strong alignment with theoretical predictions of energy cascade rates.
+Despite the importance of wave turbulence theory in physics and mechanics, there have been very few numerical schemes for $3-$wave kinetic equations, in which no additional assumptions are manually imposed on the evolution of the solutions, and the current manuscript provides one of the first of such schemes.
+To the best of our knowledge, this also is the first numerical scheme capable of accurately capturing the long-term asymptotic behavior of solutions to a fully nonlinear coagulation-fragmentation model.
+The scheme is implemented on some test problems, demonstrating strong alignment with theoretical predictions of energy cascade rates, rigorously obtained in the work \cite{soffer2020energy}.
 We further introduce a weighted Finite Volume variant to ensure energy conservation across varying degrees of kernel homogeneity.
 Convergence and first-order consistency are established through theoretical analysis and verified by experimental convergence orders in test cases.